pyca/cryptography/docs/hazmat/primitives/symmetric-encryption.rst

         :term:`bits` (32 bytes) in length.
     :type key: :term:`bytes-like`

-    :param nonce: Should be unique, a :term:`nonce`.
-It is critical to never reuse a ``nonce`` with a given key.
-Any reuse of a nonce with the same key compromises the security of every message encrypted with that key.
-The nonce does not need to be kept secret and may be included with the ciphertext.
-This must be ``128`` :term:`bits` in length.
+    :param nonce: In our context, the 128-bit parameter ``nonce`` is a concatenation of 4-byte little-endian counter (e.g. counter = 7, need to be passed as ``0x07000000``) and 12-byte nonce (as used in :rfc:`7539`).
+12-byte nonce should be unique and never reuse with a given key (any reuse of a nonce with the same key compromises the security of every message encrypted with that key).
+        The ``nonce`` does not need to be kept secret and may be included with the ciphertext.
     :type nonce: :term:`bytes-like`

         .. note::